 Pediatric fellows in multiple subspecialties are an important part of our educational model, providing excellent teaching opportunities without compromising resident autonomy.
 We also work with residents in family medicine, psychiatry, and anesthesiology who are doing pediatric-specific rotations in the wards, ED, and PICU.
 Additionally, Advanced Practice Provider (APP) Fellows are an integral part of our resident-led wards teams.
 These interdisciplinary trainees bring a diverse and well-rounded perspective to patient care and make the learning environment dynamic and team oriented.

-We also work alongside and learn from diverse interdisciplinary colleagues daily; this includes but is not limited to nurses, respiratory therapists, child life specialists, pharmacists, dieticians, physical therapists, and speech language pathologists.
+We also work alongside and learn from diverse interdisciplinary colleagues daily; this includes but is not limited to nurses, respiratory therapists, child life specialists, pharmacists, dietitians, physical therapists, and speech language pathologists.
 One of the most unique teams at Seattle Children’s is the Cultural Navigator team, which helps patients and their families overcome language, health literacy, financial, and cultural barriers to advocate and improve healthcare delivery and outcomes.

 At UW/Seattle Children’s, we believe that advocating for children’s health is one of the foundational cornerstones to building a productive pediatric career.
 In addition to the resident-led Advocacy Council, residents and faculty are involved in many different projects that promote child health at the community, state, and national level.